Dermeleve Anal Itching Featured Image

 Dermeleve®

-Let's look at some of the more common causes of anal itch.
+Let's look at some of the more common causes of having an itchy backside.

-Pruritus ani usually is caused by irritation of the skin around your anus; and can be the result of moisture, sweat, or hygiene products.
+Pruritus ani is the medical term for anal itching and it is usually caused by inflammation of the skin around your anus.
+This itching may be the result of moisture, sweat, or hygiene products.
 For example, if you don't clean yourself properly after a bowel movement and keep the area dry, itching can be a symptom of bacteria left behind that can cause itching around the anal area and inside the anus.
-This is probably one of the most common reasons your butthole and perianal area become itchy.
+This is probably one of the most common reasons your backside and perianal area become itchy.

 Skin irritation can lead to anal itching

-Conversely, if you clean the area with certain soaps are cleansers, the pH balance of your skin can be altered, which can also cause itching.
-The irritation from these products is often the result of an allergic reaction.
+Conversely, if you clean the area with certain soaps and cleansers, the pH balance of your skin can be altered, which can also cause itching.
+The inflammation you may get from these products is often the result of an allergic reaction.
+In some instances, you may need to see a doctor if itching persists or gets worse after you try cleaning it or using OTC anti-itch remedies.

 Another common cause of butthole itch is sensitivities or allergies to certain products.
 This could include laundry detergents, soaps, shampoos, and bath oils.